Yohan-Leclerre/pyEditor/README.md

 # Welcome!

-Hello, Thanks for downloading pyEditor!
+Welcome to pyEditor!
+The Python Notepad!

 # Requierments